Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 Well, what exactly is the function it's trying to call?

-Well, we can piece that together from some context clues.
+We can piece that together from some context clues.
 My variable renaming sort of spoils it, but we can see that one of the parameters is `&brainrot2`

 Also, `r15_3` is assigned to what I call an obfuscated blob.